m-murad/ordered-sync-map/readme.md

     // UnorderedRange will iterate over the Map in a random sequence.
-    // This is same as ranging over a map using the "for range" syntax. m.UnorderedRange(func(key interface{}, val interface{}) {
+    // This is same as ranging over a map using the "for range" syntax.
+    // Parameter function should not call any methods associated with the map. m.UnorderedRange(func(key interface{}, val interface{}) {
         log.Println("Key - %v, Value - %v", key, val)
     })

     // OrderedRange will iterate over the Map in the sequence in which
     // elements were added.
-    m.OrderedRange(func(key interface{}, val interface{}) {
+    // Parameter function should not call any methods associated with the map. m.OrderedRange(func(key interface{}, val interface{}) {
         log.Println("Key - %v, Value - %v", key, val)
     })